The Elite Standard: How to Value High-Precision Manufacturing Businesses

 Beyond EBITDA: The Multiples of Precision

 While standard multiples apply to general commerce, elite industrial firms command a premium based on technical defensibility.
-In 2025, we are seeing a "flight to quality" where buyers—ranging from strategic competitors to private equity—prioritize firms with high-complexity capabilities.
+In 2026, we are seeing a "flight to quality" where buyers—ranging from strategic competitors to private equity—prioritize firms with high-complexity capabilities.
+To see the specific data, review our current manufacturing valuation benchmarks.

 Critical Valuation Drivers